Tribalnetwork/Portfolio-Network/README.md

 git push origin my_feature_branch_name_here
 ```

-6. Use your GitHub page to create a pull request from your feature branch to the beta branch.
+6. Push changes to your origin (forked) repository by running $git push origin your_branch_name.
+Then go to Tribalnetwork/TNWeb repository, select **beta** branch, and make Pull Request (PR).
+Make sure you select the **beta** branch, not the master branch in the TNWeb repo.

 ------For admins ----------

-7. One of the admins will then merge your changes into the beta branch.
+7. One of the admins will review your pull request.
+If it is all good, your changes will be merged into the beta branch.

 8. To publish changes to [tribalnetwork.org](https://www.tribalnetwork.org), run `amplify publish`.